 With nearly 55% of Vermont residences on septic systems, between 40 and 45 million gallons of septage is pumped from Vermont septic tanks each year.
 The vast majority of septage is hauled to WWTFs for disposal, but not all WWTFs have the necessary infrastructure to receive and treat septage and, those that do, have limited capacity.
 Furthermore, many rural Vermont communities are not served by a WWTF or a WWTF that accepts septage.
-Although the practice has dramatically declined in recent years, historically, land applying stabilized septage has relieved some of the capacity limitations at WWTFs for treating septage and provided a more local solution for septage management in rural areas of the State.
+Although the practice has dramatically declined in recent years, historically, land applying stabilized septage through a Solid Waste Management Facility Certification has relieved some of the capacity limitations at WWTFs for treating septage and provided a more local solution for septage management in rural areas of the State.